panzerdp/dmitripavlutin.com/content/posts/151-react-comp-typescript/index.md

 ---
 title: "How to type React Components with TypeScript"
-description: "How to use TypeScript to annotate React components."
+description: "How to use TypeScript to type React components: validate props, mark props as optional."
 published: "2021-09-29T15:00Z"
-modified: "2021-09-29T15:00Z"
+modified: "2021-10-01T16:40Z"
 thumbnail: "./images/cover-3.png"
 slug: typescript-react-components
 tags: ['typescript', 'react']